cmanley/PHP-MagickLite/README.md

 ### Usage:
 All the classes contain PHP-doc documentation, so for now, take a look at the code of MagicLite.class.php or one of the test/example scripts in the t subdirectory.
+All options can be find in the GraphicsMagick documentation here: http://www.graphicsmagick.org/GraphicsMagick.html

 **Example:**